 Every April, the Put-in-Bay Gazette publishes its April Fools edition.
 Over the years, we’ve had some pretty weird and bizarre stories about island issues, but since the season opened on the island we’ve been reporting stories we could never have imagined for our April issues.
 The interesting thing is that the stories are all true.

 As the island began the 2020 season, the concern was the high water level in Lake Erie.
 With water level records being broken every month, islanders feared the worst.
-At this point, high water level in the lake is the least of anyone’s worries.
+This shouldn’t be a problem in the seasons to follow, so people can grab their car rentals and safely head on down to beautiful Lake Erie.
 In fact, if that were the only topic of concern at this point, we all would be dancing a jig on top of the Monument.

 The Ups and Downs of the Coronavirus